4FTERPAIN/4FTERPAIN/README.md

 If any attitude or thing about me bothers you, **hide me** and that's all what you have to do if is that the situation.
 Don't look for a fight or much less cause me stress or bad moments

+erhmmmm my rentry is in remake soooo check my straw page if wanna know more about me (??)

 in safe esp server, english servers or in the spanish servers yep